kit-cel/simulink-rtl-sdr/README.md

 		>> make.m

+	In case of something like `stdint.h missing`, get the appropriate file for example from the [msinttypes project](http://code.google.com/p/msinttypes) and copy it to the *RTL_SDR_INC_DIR* path.

 11. Add the *bin* and the *blockset* directory to the MATLAB path environment.

 12. Place the required DLLs in the *bin* directory of Simulink-RTL-SDR.
 If you downloaded the release versions of the *rtl-sdr* and *pthreads* libraries, simply copy all included dlls into the *bin* directory.
 Again, make sure you copy the x64 versions if your using 64-bit MATLAB.